larpchronicles/rules/rules-topics/12_production-skills.md

 ### Tier X

 #### Glyph of Warding
    >A Glyph of Warding wraps a structure with an intangible field that slows the movement of all who attempt to enter, and prevents projectiles or spells from passing through.
-Attempting to enter a Warded structure requires a 10 count, during which you are subject to spells or strikes from either side.
-Any effect that would halt your movement or interrupt your movement or count forces you to return to the originating side.
+Attempting to enter a Warded structure requires a 10 count, during which characters are subject to spells or strikes from either side.
+Any effect that would halt movement or interrupt movement or count forces the character to return to the originating side.
 A structure may only be under the effects of a single Glyph at any time, and a Glyph affects an entire structure, as such, they cannot be "nested" inside one another.
 A structure under the effects of a Glyph must have each door/entry obviously display a W for Warding.
 A Glyph lasts 5 days.
 This item is consumed on use.
 Glyphs are not effected by Dispel Magic.
 #### Glyph of Anchoring
    >A structure under the effects of Glyph of Anchoring prevents all dimensional movement effects from occurring within the building.
-You may not teleport into or out of this structure, including by use of Rune of Recall, nor can you use any effects that would move you temporarily out of phase.
-If you attempt to teleport into the structure, your spell or effect ends immediately outside the structure.
+Characters may not teleport into or out of this structure, including by use of Rune of Recall, nor can they use any effects that would move them temporarily out of phase.
+If they attempt to teleport into the structure, their spell or effect ends immediately outside the structure.
 All subjects in building perpetually under the effect of Rift Lock.
 A structure may only be under the effects of a single Glyph at any time, and a Glyph affects an entire structure, as such, they cannot be "nested" inside one another.
 A structure under the effects of a Glyph must have each door/entry obviously display an A for Anchoring.
 A Glyph lasts 5 days.
 This item is consumed on use.
 Glyphs are not effected by Dispel Magic.
 #### Rune of Erasure
    >This rune is specifically designed for the removal of Glyphs.
 Once activated, the user must spend 5 minutes concentrating on the Glyphed structure, while maintaining contact, at the end of which the Glyph is destroyed.
 User must announce "Erasing Glyph" at the beginning of the concentration, and "Glyph Down" at the end of the concentration.
 If the user's concentration is interrupted, or they lose contact with the structure, the Rune is consumed to no effect.
 This item is consumed on use.
 #### Break Enslavement Rune